itspranavk/maisi-vae-multigpu/README.md

 ## Usage

-Tensor splitting across multiple devices is implemented as a drop-in replacement for [`AutoencoderKLMaisi`](https://github.com/Project-MONAI/MONAI/blob/main/monai/apps/generation/maisi/networks/autoencoderkl_maisi.py).
-You can replace all `AutoencoderKLMaisi` imports with the code provided [here](./src/autoencoderkl_maisi.py).
-Note that the updated implementation includes a new argument `num_devices`, which defaults to 1.
+An improved version of `AutoencoderKLMaisi` implements multi-device TSP and several tweaks to reduce cost GPU-to-CPU communication bottlenecks.
+It is a drop-in replacement for [`AutoencoderKLMaisi`](https://github.com/Project-MONAI/MONAI/blob/main/monai/apps/generation/maisi/networks/autoencoderkl_maisi.py).
+You can replace all `AutoencoderKLMaisi` imports with the code provided in this repository [here](./src/autoencoderkl_maisi.py).
+Note that a new argument `num_devices` to control the number of devices for TSP is added (defaults to 1).
 Setting this to `None` uses all available GPUs for TSP.

-All usage is identical to MAISI For further details, please follow their instructions [here](https://github.com/NVIDIA-Medtech/NV-Generate-CTMR).
-An example usage is also provided [here](./src/demo.ipynb).
+An example is also provided [here](./src/extras/demo.ipynb).
+For further details, please follow their instructions on [NVIDIA-Medtech/NV-Generate-CTMR](https://github.com/NVIDIA-Medtech/NV-Generate-CTMR).

 ## Benchmark